-Catherine Collins is a master’s level nurse practitioner and health educator with 30 years of experience in health care.
+Catherine Collins is a master’s level practitioner of nursing and health educator with 30 years of experience in health care.
 She’s certified in Integrative Imagery and Reflexology and she’s a Qualified Therapeutic Touch Practitioner (QTTP) and Teacher (QTTT) in the Krieger-Kunz method of Therapeutic Touch.
 She integrates her nursing knowledge and skills with proven holistic healing modalities to design customized health programs to keep you healthy and relieve stress.

 In addition to her practice, Healing Ways, she worked as a complementary care practitioner at the Virginia Thurston Healing Garden in Harvard, MA. for 10 years.